-The parvaitin pray for the well-being of their family, and for the prosperity of their offspring’s.
-When a single family member starts performing Chhath Puja, it is the very necessary duty as well as the responsibility of whole family to perform it every year as well as to continue it on to the next and upcoming future generations.
+The parvaitin pray for the well-being of their family, and the prosperity of their offspring.
+When a single family member starts performing Chhath Puja, it is the very necessary duty as well as the responsibility of the whole family to perform it every year as well as to continue it on to the next and upcoming future generations.

 To conclude, the last day of Chhath puja is also recognized as Usha Arghya by the Maithili peoples.
-This is the final as well as finishing day of four day long Chhath Puja.
+This is the final as well as finishing day of the four-day-long Chhath Puja.

-In this year i.e. 2019 A.D., Usha Arghya will be celebrated on 3rd of November.
-The sunrise time on 3rd of November is exactly 06: 34 A.M.
+In this year i.e. 2021 A.D., Usha Arghya will be celebrated on the 11th of November.
+The sunrise time on the 11th of November is exactly 06: 34 A.M.